ThatXliner/fall-syntax/README.md

 This is my first syntax theme 🎉, based off of (and originally forked from) [Atomic-monokai-pro-syntax][1].
 Except now, this looks *nothing* like [atomic-monokai-pro-syntax][1].
 In fact, I've even rewritten the `_base.less` as an optimization.

 I hope you like it! ❤️.
 If you do, **please star this repo and star this theme on Atom**.
-That way, *you* can let other people find this awesome theme.
-Who doesn't want that?
+That way, you can let other people find this theme.

 If you just want a theme that *just* looks good, I recommend [Atomic-Monokai-Pro](https://github.com/tterb/Atomic-Monokai-Pro-syntax).
 But then again, it doesn't hurt to give this a try.